 The 'Index for Inclusion: developing learning and participation in schools' (2011) is a set of materials to support the self-review of all aspects of a school, including activities in playgrounds, staff rooms and classrooms and in the communities and environment around the school.
 It encourages all staff, parents/caretakers and children to contribute to an inclusive development plan and put it into practice.
 The three dimensions are one of the cornerstones the project is based on.
 In order to realize inclusive education, there must be a certain sense of urgency at the following levels: practice, culture and policy (see index of inclusion Booth and Ainscow, 2011; Emmers et al., 2017).

-The Index of Inclusion (2011) lists the following indicators for developing an inclusive school policy:
+The Index for Inclusion (2011) lists the following indicators for developing an inclusive school policy:

 2. Actively securing diversity

-By having a questionnaire filled in by several people from the same school, it is possible to find out how inclusive the school policy is.
+Ask several people from your school to fill in our self-reflective tool.
+This makes it possible to find out how inclusive your school policy and culture is.